anirudhreddy18/GCP-SA/Notes.md

  - Usecase 2:On premise -> GCP(long lived).
 Create a service account with key, use that key to authenticate.
 Export Google_application_credentials=/path/to/file.
 Use client libraries with Application Default Credentials(ADC).
  - Usecase3: on Prem to GCP API(short lived).
 Uses OAuth2 , Open ID, JWT Tokens.
 When a member needs elevated role, he can assume service account role.
 Similar to Deleting resources in EC2, assume role & then delete the instance.
 Ex2: A service in GCP needs to access another service in Another cloud (Open ID connect tokens).
 - Across Projects: In project B, add the service account from Project A and then assign Storage Object Viewer permission on the bucket.
+- can be used as identity(user)
+- can be used as policy(user can impersonate SA) - similar to AWS Role for elevated access
+- can be assigned to Compute Engine to make API calls to other GCP Services (similar to AWS Roles assigned to Lambda/EC2).

 ## VPC
   - VPC is global & subnets are created per region us-central-1